Updated: Mar 09, 2023

 In addition to solid math and science skills, pharmacology majors need to have, or be keen to acquire, strong research skills.
 They also need to be excited by the prospect of a challenge.

 A pharmacology major will give you a good mix of classroom lectures, research work, and labs.
 Get ready to jump in to advanced chemistry and biology classes during your first year.

-Depending on your career path, pharmacology will involve more school after your undergraduate degree.
-If you are interested in pharmacology research, you can pursue a PhD in pharmacology or a related field.
+Depending on your career path, pharmacology may involve more school after your undergraduate degree.
+If you are interested in teaching and research, you can pursue a PhD in pharmacology or a related field.
 If you're interested in becoming a pharmacist, you'll need to go to an accredited pharmacy school and pursue a PharmD degree.
-Once you have your degree, you must also pass the North American Pharmacist Licensure Examination (NAPLEX) to become a practicing pharmacist.
+Once you have your degree, you must also pass the North American Pharmacist Licensure Examination® (NAPLEX®) to become a practicing pharmacist.
 Some universities have combined programs where you can earn both a PhD and a PharmD degree concurrently.

 A pharmacology degree prepares students to pursue a wide variety of occupations.
 The most obvious may be to become a pharmacist.
 Additional jobs—some of which require additional degrees and licensure—include clinical pharmacologist, toxicologist, biomedical scientist, analytical chemist, pharmaceutical sales, dentist, doctor, veterinarian, biotechnology researcher, pharmaceutical researcher, professor, teacher, and more.

 According to the Bureau of Labor Statistics (BLS), the states with the highest employment levels for pharmacists as of May 2021 were: